-How to Prepare the IGCE
+How to Prepare the Independent Government Cost Estimate (IGCE)

-The IGCE should be prepared by the COR and provide an estimate of the total cost of completing the SOW, including labor, travel, and materials to include cost estimates for applicable insurance requirementsARO will compare the IGCE to the contractor's proposal to determine responsiveness to the SOW requirements and reasonableness of the cost elements.
+The IGCE should be prepared by the COR and provide an estimate of the total cost of completing the PWS, including labor, travel, and materials to include cost estimates for applicable insurance requirements ARO will compare the IGCE to the contractor's proposal to determine responsiveness to the PWS requirements and reasonableness of the cost elements.
 Therefore, the IGCE should not be forwarded to the prime contractor, subcontractor, or any potential task performer.

-Labor: If it is anticipated that the work will be done by an independent consultant, estimate a consulting rate for an individual with the qualifications identified in Paragraph 6 of the SOW.
+Labor: If it is anticipated that the work will be done by an independent consultant, estimate a consulting rate for an individual with the qualifications identified in Paragraph 6 of the PWS.
 The Government task sponsor should NOT negotiate rates with potential task performers at any time.

-For companies and educational institutions, similar estimates should be made for the PI and any support staff or job category (e.g. Sr. Technician, Jr. Scientist), also include an estimate for overhead/indirect costs either in the rate or as a separate line item.
+For companies and educational institutions, similar estimates should be made for the PI and any support staff or job category (e.g., Sr. Technician, Jr. Scientist), also include an estimate for overhead/indirect costs either in the rate or as a separate line item.

 Insurance: Insurance requirements will be as specified in the respective Subcontract terms & conditions and will be reflective of federal, local, and situational requirements.
 Current estimated costs are $1,200 to $7,500 per year.